hashicorp/web-unified-docs/docs/decisions/adr-001-parity-with-existing-api.md

 The existing API (`content.hashicorp.com`) has endpoints that serve documentation content, the source code for which can be found in [hashicorp/mktg-content-workflows](https://github.com/hashicorp/mktg-content-workflows/blob/main/api/content.ts).
 The endpoints related to documentation content will be replaced with a new API.

 Without a clear direction for the shape of our new API, we have a wide open field in terms of how we might approach the API surfaced by our new product documentation repository.
 This lack of direction creates uncertainty and potential for scope creep.
-Any changes we make relative to the existing API will complicate an already complex migration process.
+As well, any changes we introduce relative to the existing API will complicate an already complex migration process, as our front-end will need to adapt to new endpoints or formats during the migration process.

 ## Decision